HMS Argus (I49): 1918–1939

 After commissioning too late to participate in the First World War, Argus was tasked to conduct deck-landing trials with longitudinal arresting gear transferred from Furious.
 The first landings on the ship were made on 24 September 1918 by two Sopwith Ship Strutter aeroplanes from the Grand Fleet's airbase at Turnhouse.
 The same month, the ship was used in trials to evaluate the effects which an island superstructure would have on flying operations, with a canvas-and-wood dummy island being installed with a smoke box to simulate funnel gases.
 By 19 December, 36 successful landings had been made by Ship Strutters and Sopwith Pups.
 Argus was refitted from 23 December to 21 March 1919 with modified arresting gear.
 The wires of the arresting gear had been lifted off the deck so they could engage the hooks on the undercarriages of the aircraft, but this prevented the use of the flight deck for any other purpose.
 The after lift was therefore lowered 9 in, which allowed aircraft to use the area when the lift was raised flush with the rest of the flight deck.
 Trials began in April and the lift was widened in October.
-Argus joined the Atlantic Fleet in January 1920 for its Spring Cruise carrying eight Ship Strutters, four Sopwith Camel fighters, two Airco DH.9A bombers and two Fairey floatplanes.
+Argus joined the Atlantic Fleet in January 1920 for its Spring Cruise carrying a total of sixteen airplanes, eight Ship Strutters, four Sopwith Camel fighters, two Airco DH.9A bombers and two Fairey floatplanes.
 Operational experience confirmed that the aircraft should attempt to land directly onto the arresting gear lest they be blown over the side of the carrier, as happened three times during the cruise.

 After the ship's return from its cruise, a conference was convened aboard Argus on 19 May to consider revised landing arrangements.
 It was decided that a longer system of wires was needed, and the landing well system was abandoned in favour of ramps that could be raised and lowered as needed.
 Powered palisades were also needed on the side of the flight deck to help retain aircraft aboard that had not engaged a wire.
 The revised system was successfully tested aboard the carrier Eagle later in the year and Argus' arresting gear was modified accordingly in time for the 1921 Spring Cruise, during which the ship carried ten Parnall Panther spotter and reconnaissance aircraft and three Fairey IIIC reconnaissance aircraft.
-In addition, the ship's after lift was permanently locked in the raised position and 150 LT of ballast were added to compensate for the additional weight of the equipment high in the ship.
+In addition, the ship's aft lift was permanently locked in the raised position and 150 LT of ballast were added to compensate for the additional weight of the equipment high in the ship.
 This cruise was deemed very successful as 45 landings were made, only two of which resulted in serious accidents, an accident rate comparable to those of land-based units.
 The time required to launch two aircraft and land one aboard was forty minutes during this cruise, primarily because the rotary engines of the time were very difficult to start.